I treat more than just symptoms!

 Utilising your skills in managing patients within a primary care setting and dealing with physical health concerns, mental health issues, long terms conditions and minor injuries, you'll be an integral member of the medical team, conducting clinics independently, completing administrative tasks (prescriptions, referrals, pathology results) and supporting or acting as the Duty Doctor and reception processes.

 Leading by example and using your independent prescribing qualification, you'll share your experience and knowledge by being involved in the educational and professional development of the nursing team through clinical supervision sessions both on the wings and formal teaching opportunities.

 Please review the job description for full details.

-The recruiter will submit your CV to the hiring manager and in turn Jen will arrange an interview for you to attend at HMP Isle of Wight if the hiring manager feels that you are suitable for the job.
+The recruiter will submit your CV to the hiring manager and in turn Isabelle will arrange an interview for you to attend at HMP Isle of Wight if the hiring manager feels that you are suitable for the job.

 This is a full-time role working 37.5 hours per week.

 Please note that offers of employment are subject to Care UK Terms & Conditions and receipt of satisfactory references, enhanced DBS check and prison vetting.

 At Care UK, we actively promote diversity and equal opportunities.